 As naive as that dream was, we pretty much did it!
 Yes, we are ridiculously un-talented at raising farm animals and I gave up the garden years ago.
 But we found our stride and have made it work using the talents God did give us.

 We live with our 9 kids in a 95 year old Texas farmhouse that we have renovated and added onto.
-James does have that CPA firm we dreamed of and is also in his third year of law school.
-Even though his office is on the back of our property and I could walk over there anytime, we mostly communicate during the week by emails and texts….never imagined THAT 26 years ago!
+James does have that CPA firm we dreamed of and is also in his fourth year of law school.
+Even though his office is on the back of our property and I can walk over there anytime, we mostly communicate during the week by emails and texts….never imagined THAT 27 years ago!

 The kids are in varying stages of growth and maturity.